PhilippvK/isaac-demo/README.md

 We provide the `scripts/setup_llvm.sh` scrip[t which should allow you to install LLVM.
 This step will take a long time depending on your machine!

+### ETISS

+The simulator used for tracing and evaluating custom instruction candidates.
+Before starting extending ETISS, you will need to install ETISS once by running the `scripts/setup_etiss.sh` script.

 ### MLonMCU

 MLonMCU is our automated benchmarking and deployment flow for TinyML applications.
 It supports a large numbert of different frontends/frameworks/targets/features/... and is also capable of executing non-ML workloads (i.e. general purpose embedded ebenchmarks).
 Here we use MLonMCU for tracing the programs of interest.